Rhondda Cynon Taf: Environment

 Wildfires on the hillsides of the Valleys.

 The coal industry has had major adverse impacts on the quality of the environment, such that most of the rivers were severely polluted to the exclusion of all fish life.
 Recent decades have shown great improvement with the return of salmon recorded in the River Taff and the River Rhondda but the continued presence of man-made obstacles in the rivers is inhibiting regeneration of their pre-industrial numbers and condition.

 The chemical industry has also had adverse effects due to the dumping of toxic waste in the now disused Brofiscin Quarry in the village of Groes-faen.
 Dumping took place over a 6-year period between 1965 and 1970 by the Monsanto Company.
 Clean-up costs have been estimated to be over £100 million.
 A Dr Papageorge, formerly Monsanto's chief scientist, estimates that between 60,000 and 80,000 tonnes of polychlorinated biphenyl (PCB) contaminated wastes were dumped there.
 Works costing £1.25 million to reduce health risks to local residents and members of the public using a nearby footpath were completed at the quarry in 2012.
 Monsanto, BP and Veolia contributed to the cost of the clean-up while continuing to deny liability.

 Government

 The five UK parliament constituencies covering Rhondda Cynon Taf (in pink).
 1 = Merthyr Tydfil and Aberdare, 2 = Rhondda and Ogmore, 3 = Pontypridd, 4 = Cardiff West, and 5 = Cardiff North.

 The area is governed by Rhondda Cynon Taf County Borough Council from headquarters in Pontypridd and is the host authority to the South East Wales Improvement Collaborative (SEWIC), Excellence Wales award winner 2010.
 There are four constituencies represented in the Senedd (Welsh Parliament).
 Since 2024, Rhondda Cynon Taf is in five UK Parliament constituencies, Merthyr Tydfil and Aberdare, Rhondda and Ogmore, Pontypridd, Cardiff West, and Cardiff North.
+Since 2026, the county borough is covered by four Senedd constituencies, who each elected six members of the Senedd to the Senedd, with the four constituencies being; Afan Ogwr Rhondda, Caerdydd Ffynnon Taf, Caerdydd Penarth and Pontypridd Cynon Merthyr.